Leonardo16AM/Sharp-Grad/README.md

 ## Getting Started:

-Instantiate `value` objects for your variables and constants.
+Instantiate `Value` objects for your variables and constants.
 You can then combine these objects using arithmetic operations and functions to construct the desired mathematical expression.
-Finally, call the `backpropagate` method on the output `value` to compute the gradients.
+Finally, call the `Backpropagate` method on the output `Value` to compute the gradients.

 ## Future Work: